The Norwegian Transparency Act 2026. What it is and how Factlines helps you comply

 Automated risk management

-Identify gaps and get follow-up actions to mitigate risks and ensure compliance.
+Identify compliance gaps instantly with AI-powered risk scoring and receive suggested follow-up actions to mitigate risks.

-Suppliers can reuse responses across customers, saving time and ensuring consistency.
+Suppliers reuse responses across multiple customer assessments, saving time while ensuring consistency in their answers.

 See more features